APogue/APogue.github.io/projects/documentation.md

 ## The value proposition of the technical work

 - See the Claude API Coding Project conversation (OpenAI) called value prop (don't delete)

+## Overall direction

+- I could do a reddit true data analysis of the Israel-Palestine conversation, quantify (in a bounded environment) sentiment (like consumer sentiment?)

+- I think MTG makes a really good point.
+The young generation is being forsaken.
+They were a testbed for social media, they were screwed by covid, they can't afford a home or find jobs.
+And now it feels like they have no voice.

+- It doesn't matter what people's opinions are, people could've been killed.
+Like the Ohio 4 in 1970